-ICMC has assembled another great lineup of speakers for the 7th Annual International Crisis Management Conference.
-This year we are back in person.
+ICMC has assembled another great lineup of speakers for the 8th Annual International Crisis Management Conference.

 The Wyndham Newport Hotel